The Business Risk of Every Technical Departure

 Some things are quick like credentials, access, runbooks.
 Others take weeks of working alongside someone — client relationship dynamics, why a decision was made two years ago, the unwritten rules of how a particular stakeholder communicates.

 The complex, high-criticality items need calendar time immediately.
 The rest get documented and checked off.
-Your job as a leader is to make sure this mapping happens in week one, not week three.
+Your job is to make sure this mapping happens in week one, not week three.

 The tribal knowledge problem is your biggest risk